Mech654/WebPulse/README.md

 2. Save user settings and use them on load.
 3. Generally any UI improvements is appreciated.
 4. Make the white version of the close, minimize, window buttons and make them work.
-5. If you want to, you can make the tutorial playground website where the user can learn how to use the app.
+5. You can make the tutorial playground website where the user can learn how to use the app.
 6. User notifications when a release is found.
 And a link directly to the resource.
+Note: Nearly all of these issues have a solid foundation to work on and/or even direct examples to how to solve. it

-Extra: Remember to make your own personal theme resources and make them a theme option 😉
+Extra: Remember to make your own personal theme resource and make it a theme option 😉

 Contract for any questions:
 1. Drahmet2007@hotmail.com
 2. Create an issue